 Aaron J. Kleist(Associate Professor of English, Biola University): Old English and Anglo-Latin literature; Ælfric; Anglo-Saxon homilectics; Anglo-Saxon and Patristic theology; digital manuscript editing.

 Leonard Michael Koff: Use of the Bible in literature; medieval literature; literature of medieval and Renaissance courts; Chaucer; Gower; Ricardian literary associations; Trecento literary connections; postmodern theory and the pre-modern text.

-Thomas Kren (Senior Curator of Manuscripts, Getty Museum): Medieval and Renaissance manuscript illumination; late medieval Netherlandish painting.
+Thomas Kren (Associate Director for Collections, J. Paul Getty Museum): Medieval and Renaissance manuscript illumination; late medieval Netherlandish painting.

 John S. Langdon (Emeritus Head, History and Social Sciences, The Marlborough School, Los Angeles; Continuing Lecturer, UCLA): The Basileia of John III Ducas Vatatzes; Late Roman and Byzantine emperors as warriors: Byzantine Imperial consorts and princesses of the Anatolian Exile.

 Leena Löfstedt (University of Helsinki): Old French and Middle French philology.